kplam624/Dojo-Finder/README.md

 ## Process

 ---
-* Data Scraped the data from multiple Martial Art Dojo and informational websites
+* Data Scraped the data from multiple Martial Art Dojo and informational websites to simplify and gather relevant data to further our mission
 * Data cleaning with Python
 * Extracted and transformed the data for use into a  MongoDB database with the scalability and flexibility needed, i.e. many Martial Arts schools host multiple sytles of Martial Arts across the board so MongoDB supports
 * sessionStorage was used as a new tool further these efforts
 * Leaflet options leveraged for mapping purposes identifying the location and Dojo details within New Jersey.